 About the African Violet beaded box

-When I was planning the designs for this ebook, I wanted a simple design to show how to create a square shaped box.
+When I was planning the designs for this, I wanted a simple design to show how to create a square shaped box.
 I had already decided on a theme of flower pots for all the projects.
-(So, this African Violet is just one of seven different designs included in the book).
+(So, this African Violet is just one of ten different designs included in the class).

 When working to this small scale, it’s not possible to create botanically accurate plants.
 So, I had to try and choose flowers that had something distinctive enough to make them work as ‘impressionistic’ designs.
 I felt the African Violet could be one of those.
 It is basically a grouping of flowers on top of a cluster of leaves.
 So, that is what I aimed to create, just using basic techniques.

-So, I hope that will inspire you to grab a copy of the ebook.
+So, I hope that will inspire you to join the class.
 But if flower pots aren’t your thing, I have over 50 other beaded box designs you can check out here.